DarrelA/task-management-system/README.md

 |    4007    | Incorrect Transition | The task exists but the task state must be prior to “Done”, i.e., “Doing”.
 However, if user entered “Close”, it is a valid task state but not in the correct transition task state. |
 |    4008    |   Invalid JSON Key   |                                                                          JSON key is invalid or misspelt.                                                                           |

+- cURL on Windows Powershell:
+  - May need to use `Remove-Item alias:curl` to run cURL commands that send JSON object.

 &nbsp;

 ---